Rita Ora Shows Off Cleavage & Legs In Unbuttoned Vest & Shorts

-For Rita Ora’s latest Instagram upload, the “Only Want You” hitmaker has shared multiple shots of her in Sardinia, the large Italian island.
+For Rita Ora’s latest Instagram upload, the “Only Want You” hitmaker shared multiple shots of her in Sardinia, the large Italian island.

-In a series of photos, Ora is wearing a mini cardigan that shows off her midriff.
-The off the shoulder unbuttoned number is showing off her chest and cleavage while she is staring deep into the camera lens.
-The pair of shorts she is rocking sees the “Body On Me” flaunting her smooth, tanned legs.
-Rita appears to be sitting down by a beautiful bit of architecture, barefoot.
-She has accessorized her look with numerous bits of jewelry including necklaces, rings, and bracelets.
+In a series of photos, Ora wore a mini cardigan, which showed off her midriff.
+The off-the-shoulder unbuttoned number drew viewers’ eyes to her chest and cleavage while she stared deep into the camera lens.
+The pair of shorts she was rocking allowed the “Body On Me” star to flaunt her smooth, tanned legs.
+Rita appeared to be sitting down on a beautiful stone floor, barefoot.
+She accessorized her look with numerous items of jewelry, including necklaces, rings and bracelets.

-In the third photo, the photographer has captured her up-close.
-She has her fingers in her mouth, flirting with the camera.
-She hashtagged her photo “#3rdPicImShy.”
+In the third photo, the photographer captured her up close.
+She had her fingers in her mouth, flirting with the camera.
+She hashtagged her photo, “#3rdPicImShy.”

-Within two hours, the photo has racked up over 185,000 likes, proving to be popular with her huge social media following.
+Within two hours, the photo racked up over 185,000 likes, proving to be popular with her huge social media following.

 “She is definitely not shy,” one user commented.